-Service agreements with NHS providers for the supply of healthcare services shall be drawn up in accordance with the NHS and Community Care Act 1990 and administered by the Trust.
+Service agreements with NHS providers for the supply of healthcare services shall be procured in line with the Provider selection regime and administered by the Trust.
 Service agreements are not contracts in law and therefore not enforceable by the courts.
 However, a contract with a Foundation Trust, being a PBC (public benefit corporation), is a legal document and is enforceable in law.